Eyevinn/autovmaf/README.md

 ### Running Autoabr in AWS

 To be able to run Autoabr in AWS two Lambda functions have been provided.
 The first Lambda function `iniAutoabrJob` validates the input and will then trigger the `startAutoabrJob` Lambda.
-It is important that the Lambda functions have access to both MediaConvert and EC2.
+It is important that the Lambda functions have access to both MediaConvert and ECS.

 To start a new Autoabr job do a `POST` to the endpoint that is set up with the `iniAutoabrJob` Lambda: